Donald Trump Russia Quotes

 1986: As Trump tells it himself, the idea for his first trip to Moscow came after he found himself seated next to the Soviet ambassador Yuri Dubinin.
 This was in autumn 1986 at a luncheon held by Leonard Lauder, the son of Estée Lauder.
 Dubinin's daughter Natalia "had read about Trump Tower and knew all about it," Trump said in his 1987 bestseller, The Art of the Deal.
 Trump continued: "One thing led to another, and now I'm talking about building a large luxury hotel, across the street from the Kremlin, in partnership with the Soviet government."

 The meeting was surely no accident because, according to his daughter's account, the first time Yuri Dubinin came to New York City, he actually sought out Trump personally on his ride from the airport!
-They parked the car, rode the elevator to the top of Trump Tower, met Trump, and the ambassador proceeded to lay on the flattery thick and heavy.
+They made an immediate beeline to Trump Tower, parked the car, rode the elevator to the penthouse, met Trump, and the ambassador proceeded to lay on the flattery thick and heavy.
 Had he read Trump's KGB profile?
 That would be my educated guess.

 And it worked, according to Natalia Dubinin: "Trump melted at once.
 He is an emotional person, somewhat impulsive.
 He needs recognition.
 And, of course, when he gets it he likes it.
 My father's visit worked on him like honey to a bee."